librenms/librenms/doc/Extensions/Applications.md

 $mysql_port = 3306;
 ```

+Note that depending on your MySQL installation (chrooted install for example),
+you may have to specify 127.0.0.1 instead of localhost.
+Localhost make
+a MySQL connexion via the mysql socket, while 127.0.0.1 make a standard
+IP connexion to mysql.

 5: Edit your snmpd.conf file and add:

 ```
 extend mysql /etc/snmp/mysql
 ```

-6: Restart snmpd.

-7: Install the PHP CLI language and your MySQL module of choice for
+6: Install the PHP CLI language and your MySQL module of choice for
 PHP.

 The application should be auto-discovered as described at the top of
 the page.
 If it is not, please follow the steps set out under `SNMP
 Extend` heading top of page.

+7: Restart snmpd.

 # NGINX